echanlopez/BorderedFJReduction/README.md

 ## 📚 Scientific Context and Related Work

+The theoretical foundation of this package is rooted in the geometric formulation of constrained dynamics introduced by Faddeev and Jackiw, which recasts singular Lagrangian systems in terms of pre-symplectic structures rather than hierarchical constraint classifications.

+The full iterative power of the method was developed by Barcelos-Neto and Wotzasek, who established a systematic procedure for extending the phase space until either a regular symplectic manifold or a gauge symmetry is revealed.

+From a linear algebra perspective, the present implementation makes explicit the connection between the Faddeev–Jackiw iteration and the Matrix Bordering Technique, a classical tool in numerical analysis and bifurcation theory for handling rank-deficient operators and structured singularities.

+Recent developments in computational and algorithmic physics have emphasized the role of symbolic rewriting systems and causal structures in the formulation of physical laws.
+In this spirit, **BorderedFJReduction** treats constrained dynamics as a deterministic transformation of symbolic states, rather than as a procedural manipulation of equations.

+As a result, the package complements existing symbolic approaches to constrained systems and is particularly well suited for studies where parametric dependence, bifurcation structure, and exact constraint algebra play a central role.

 This package accompanies the theoretical development presented in:

 > **Faddeev–Jackiw Reduction of Singular Lagrangians:
-A Matrix Bordering Approach with Symbolic Implementation**
+> A Matrix Bordering Approach with Symbolic Implementation**

 The implementation has been validated on:

 - The Hojman–Urrutia model
 - Singular mechanical systems analyzed within the Dirac–Bergmann framework
 - Systems exhibiting gauge symmetry

 ___